maybeanerd/eoy/slides.md

 A bridge between activitypub and matrix.

 ## State:
-- the repo exists
+- Created a repository.
-- I bought a domain
+- Bought a domain.

 ---
 layout: intro-image-right